Five-dimensional Supergravity in N = 1/2 Superspace: Fields and Symmetries

 \item[Kaluza-Klein gauge field] The mixed component of the metric is described by a non-abelian connection for diffeomorphisms in the extra $y$-direction.
 This is implemented in superspace by covariantizing the flat superspace derivatives $D\to \mathcal D$.
 The non-abelian field strength appears in the derivative algebra in the usual place \cite{Gates:1983nr, Buchbinder:1998qv, Wess:1992cp}

 where for any vector field $v^y\partial_y$, $\mathcal L_v $ denotes the Lie derivative along $v$.
 (The Lie derivative appears here because this field gauges the diffeomorphisms in the $5^\textrm{th}$ dimension.)
-As usual, the derivative constraints can be solved in term of a non-abelian prepotential $\mathcal V^y$.
+As usual, the derivative constraints can be solved in term of a non-abelian prepotential $\mathcal V^y$.\footnote{The sign convention for $\mathcal V^y$ and $\mathcal W_\alpha{}^y$ differs from our recent papers in 11D.}

 \item[Graviphoton hierarchy] The graviphoton has a part embedded into an abelian vector prepotential $V$ with the usual gauge transformation $\delta V = \tfrac1{2i}(\Lambda - \bar \Lambda)$ allowing the standard Wess-Zumino gauge.
 The other part $A_y$ is carried by a chiral pseudo-scalar $\Phi_y$ transforming into the same chiral gauge parameter $\delta \Phi_y = \partial_y \Lambda$.
 This is a short abelian tensor hierarchy in which only a vector multiplet and a scalar multiplet are linked.
 Below, we will ``gauge it'' by defining $\Phi$ (and, therefore, $\Lambda$) to be covariantly chiral under the nonabelian connection $\mathcal D$.